OrestisBollano/Human-Aspect-of-Software-Engineering/Readme.md

 1. Navigate to the `task1` folder: `cd task1`
 2. Run `go test` to see the failing tests.
 3. Open and read the file `task1/README_TASK.md`.
-This contains a simple Python function.
+This contains the Python code you need to translate.
+    * (You can also run the Python example by typing `python3 task1.py` in your terminal to see its output.)
 4. Your job is to translate that Python logic into Go.
 Write your Go code in the file `task1/task1.go`.
 5. Run `go test` repeatedly until you see `PASS`.